 Beginning in the 1960s, cardiologists launched new protocols for people with suspected myocardial infarctions (MIs or heart attacks).
 The creation of coronary care units (CCUs) in hospitals, the use of continuous EKG monitoring, closed chest cardiac resuscitation, and external defibrillation helped revolutionize the treatment of acute heart disease.
 CCUs alone reduced in-hospital deaths by half among patients admitted with heart attacks.

 In 1963, American doctor Bruno Balke developed the six-minute walk test to classify the severity of symptoms in individuals with cardiovascular or pulmonary conditions.
-The longer the distance an individual is able to walk in six minutes without symptoms, the milder the disease severity.
+The longer the distance an individual is able to walk in six minutes without symptoms, the milder the disease severity will be.
 This test is still used today to determine the functional class of some diseases and track treatment efficacy and disease progression.

 Surgical and medical treatments for heart disease made significant advances in the second half of the 20th century.
 The first human heart transplant was performed in 1967 by South African surgeon Christiaan Barnard.
-In the 1970s, large-scale clinical trials found effective medications to reduce the risk of death from heart disease such as aspirin, cholesterol-lowering drugs, beta-blockers, and angiotensin-converting enzyme inhibitor (ACE) drugs.
+In the 1970s, large-scale clinical trials found effective medications to reduce the risk of death from heart disease such as aspirin, cholesterol-lowering drugs, beta-blockers, and angiotensin-converting enzyme (ACE) inhibitor drugs.
 The first stent was inserted into a human artery in 1986 by French physicians Jacques Puel and Ulrich Sigwart.
-The stent was approved by the FDA in 1993 to open collapsed or clogged arteries.
-The use of stents quickly became popular, and as of 2007, two million stents are placed each year.
+The stent was approved by the U.S. Food and Drug Administration in 1993 to open collapsed or clogged arteries.
+The use of stents quickly became popular, and as of 2007, 2 million stents are placed each year.

 At its peak in 1960, heart disease was the cause of death in one-third of Americans.
 Researchers saw a 20 percent drop in heart disease deaths between 1968 and 1978 due to many factors — improved education about smoking, diet, and other risk factors; improvement in medical care, better control of hypertension, the development of coronary care units, the use of stents, and the creation of Medicare and Medicaid.
 Heart disease deaths have dropped 60 percent since 1960.
 In recent years, however, doctors have become alarmed that deaths due to heart disease may be rising again due to the increasing rate of obesity, which has risen by 50 percent since 1960.

 In the United States, approximately 84 million people, or about 25 percent of the population, have a form of heart disease.
 Many people with heart disease — especially hypertension — are likely undiagnosed.
-Risk for heart disease in women begins to rise at age 55 or at menopause.
+The risk of heart disease in women begins to rise at age 55 or at menopause.
 Men often develop heart disease 10 years earlier than women, in their 40s.
-Risk for both men and women continues to rise with age.
+The risk for both men and women continues to rise with age.